-For instance, there are many who lecture on one of my topics, which is selling.
+For instance, there are many who lecture on selling, one of the topics I lecture on.
 Go to the bookstore and you will notice that there are a few people who claim to know as much, if not more, than I do.
 However, my branding has been threefold: